IBM/federated-learning-lib/docs/tutorials/set_up_data_generators_for_fl.md

         # self.train_file = data_config['training_set']
         # self.test_file = data_config['testing_set']
         # extract other additional parameters from `info` if any.
+        # Set up the data generators with your definition of `DataGenerator` class.

     def get_data(self):
         """
         Gets training and testing data as data generators.

-        :return: (train_datagenerator, test_datagenerator) # most build-in training modules expect data is returned in this format
+        :return: (self.train_datagenerator, self.test_datagenerator) # most build-in training modules expect data is returned in this format
         :rtype: `tuple`
         """
         pass
 ```

 ## Configure the `data` section in config files
 Remember to configure the `data` section in your configuration files.
 Below is an example of the `data` section in the configuration files to load the previous data handler, defined `MnistKerasDataGenerator`.
 The name and path of the specified data handler must match its relative path in the working directory.
 In the `info` section, one can include any information they want to load in their data handler's `__init__`.